otammato/intrasonics_transmogrifier_assignment/README.md

 The solution involves:

  ### 1. The main script
-- to regularly monitor and log processes and content of the Transmogrified/ folder to .txt files
+- regularly monitors and logs the processes and content of the Transmogrified/ folder to .txt files
-- to place the created log files at the same (for simplicity) Transmogrified/ folder
+- places the created log files at the same (for simplicity) Transmogrified/ folder
  ### 2. The script for launching these cron tasks:
-- at regular intervals launch the main script
+- at regular intervals launches the main script
-- at regular intervals create .tar archives of Transmogrified/ folder's content and place them to the Archives/ folder
+- at regular intervals creates .tar archives of Transmogrified/ folder's content and places them to the Archives/ folder
-- at regular intervals backup the .tar archives to a "master" server managed by a DevOps using rsync
+- at regular intervals backups the .tar archives to a "master" server managed by a DevOps using rsync
  ### 3. [Optionally] Terraform + Ansible infrastructure to test the script